 Appendix D presents general demographic data for the proposed project locations.
 The projects in this RP/EA are anticipated to benefit natural resources over the long-term.
 Project implementation, particularly those including construction activities, is anticipated to result in short-term increases in the demand for employment.

-While some short-term closures to localized areas could occur during project construction, none of these are anticipated in minority or low-income communities.
-None of the alternatives evaluated in this RP/EA would create a disproportionately high and adverse impact on minority or low-income populations (see Appendix D for details on this analysis).
+While some short-term closures to localized areas could occur during project construction, none of these are anticipated in communities with potential environmental justice concerns.
+None of the alternatives evaluated in this RP/EA would create a disproportionate and adverse impact on communities with potential environmental justice concerns (see Appendix D for details on this analysis).